Welcome to the beginning of a 7 part series about how to start your own bar, restaurant, or nightclub business in Japan.

 Here are some books worth reading about opening a bar, restaurant, or nightclub.

-Thanks for reading, stay tuned for Lesson 2!
-(Business Legal Requirements)
+Thanks for reading, stay tuned for Lesson 2! (which is now live: Business Legal Requirements)